-I go by the name of Chris and I am glad your taking the time to read about me.
+I go by the name of Chris and I am glad you’re taking the time to read about me.
 I started my practice here in Moscow, June 2017.
-I have lived in Potlatch pretty much all of my life and went to school there.
-I joined Hands for Heroes 2/11/2018 and my goal at the time is to provide 4 one hour massage to veterans.
+I currently live in Potlatch and graduated from the high school there.
+I have 2 furry kitties, one is called Tiny and the other Seecoo (short for See-Cool).
+I also work at the Coeur D'Alene casino full time at the the gas station.
+I joined Hands for Heroes 2/11/2018 and my goal at the time is to provide 4 one-hour massage to veterans.

 I am a licensed massage therapist in the State of Idaho and I provide professional massage services.
 I am a client centered practice and I will address your concerns the way you want, or to the best of my abilities.
 It is my goal to use massage therapy to help those who are suffering from chronic pain, soreness, and stress.